ndp/csster/README.markdown

 [Demo of the color functions and macros](http://ndpsoftware.com/csster/demo.html)

+A macro's properties will be overwritten by properties within including selector (or later included macros), similar to how the cascade takes the last defined value.

 ## TDD

-The design was driven by the specs: (http://ndpsoftware.com/csster/spec_runner.html)
+The design was driven by [the specs](http://ndpsoftware.com/csster/spec_runner.html).

 ## Todo